adrianmihalko/rpiltehotspot/README.md

     dhcp-range=192.168.2.1,192.168.2.50,12h # Assign IP addresses between 172.24.1.50 and 172.24.1.150 with a 12 hour lease time
     log-queries

 That's all.
-You are successfully shared LTE (wwan0) conenction to your LAN (eth0) port.
+You are successfully shared LTE (wwan0) connection to your LAN (eth0) port.
 You can also add check for monitoring internet connection and if it is needed, restart it:

     #!/bin/bash
     # ping checker tool